 Trump hails "exciting" agreements by North Korea's Kim

-U.S. President Donald Trump welcomed developments on Wednesday at an inter-Korean summit in the North Korean capital of Pyongyang as "very exciting".

-SEOUL: U.S. President Donald Trump welcomed developments on Wednesday at an inter-Korean summit in the North Korean capital of Pyongyang as "very exciting".
+SEOUL: US President Donald Trump welcomed developments on Wednesday (Sep 19) at an inter-Korean summit in the North Korean capital of Pyongyang as "very exciting".

 "Kim Jong Un has agreed to allow nuclear inspections, subject to final negotiations, and to permanently dismantle a test site and launch pad in the presence of international experts," Trump said on Twitter, referring to agreements the North Korean leader made in talks with South Korea's President Moon Jae-in.